Government U-turn on excluding business owners from wage subsidy

 The Government has reversed a decision to exclude proprietary directors from the new Employment Wage Subsidy Scheme (EWSS) after small business owners warned the move would lead to the closure of companies.

-Minister for Finance Paschal Donohoe said late on Friday that he had asked Revenue to reinstate directors to the scheme and has also asked his department to review the provision.
+Minister for Finance Paschal Donohoe said late on Friday that he had asked Revenue to reinstate directors who retain ordinary employees on their payroll to the scheme and has also asked his department to review the provision.

 The U-turn comes after many businesses owners expressed anger at being excluded from the scheme in a move that would effectively leave them without any income.